squidfunk/mkdocs-material/docs/plugins/privacy.md

-Of course, scripts and style sheets can reference further external assets, which is why this process is repeated recursively until no further external assets are found:
+Of course, scripts and style sheets can reference further external assets, which is why this process is repeated recursively until no further external assets are detected:

 - Scripts are scanned for further scripts, style sheets and JSON files
 - Style sheets are scanned for images and web fonts

-Additionally, hints like [`preconnect`][preconnect] used to reduce latency when requesting external assets are removed from the output, as they're not necessary when self-hosting.
+Additionally, hints like [`preconnect`][preconnect], used to reduce latency when requesting external assets, are removed from the output, as they're not necessary when self-hosting.
 After the plugin has done it's work, your project will be free of requests to external services.

 There are some [limitations].

-  [building your project]: ../creating-your-site.md#building-your-site
   [preconnect]: https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/preconnect
   [limitations]: #limitations